nehagarg/hyp-despot-alpha-dev/src/HyP_examples/grasping_ros_mico/Readme.txt

 roslaunch grasping_ros_mico static_transform_publisher.launch
-To check that static transform is correct, launch kinova ros moveit using command roslaunch m1n6s200_moveit_config m1n6s200_demo.launch And make sure that robot arm and point clod overlap completley. m1n6s200_moveit_config package is on github or can be copied from mico machine
+To check that static transform is correct, launch kinova ros moveit using command roslaunch m1n6s200_moveit_config m1n6s200_demo.launch And make sure that robot arm and point clod overlap completley. m1n6s200_moveit_config package is on nehagarg github or can be copied from mico machine

+All this is done using script in commands/commands.txt or commands/commands_rls.txt real_command.sh contains commands for running real robot experiments

 #G3DB objects
 Version 7 includes objects which are visible above gripper level.
 The test objects are same s verion 6 test objects.
 Only one extra object has been added randomly because one test object was not visible and had to be removed.